 Rare is that opportunity when individuals are positioned to carve a select slice of history.
-Dona and Al Clay ‘61 seized such a moment.
+The dynamic duo seized such a moment.
 Not for singular acclaim and appeal to vanity but to transform the St. Thomas campus environment and fortify the institution’s future.

 Dona and Al had long advocated for the institution’s growing needs and furthering its objectives.
-In 2015, the two assured lasting distinction with the largest leadership gift in the school’s more than century-long chronicle, donating $10 million to the 4500Forever capital campaign.
-Dona and Al’s remarkable generosity resulted in the naming of Clay-Storey Hall on the St. Thomas main campus, honoring two visionary leaders who boldly stepped out to help give rise to this extraordinary period in St. Thomas history.
+In 2015 the two assured lasting distinction with the largest leadership gift in the school’s more than century-long chronicle, donating $10 million to 4500Forever.
+Their remarkable generosity resulted in the naming of Clay-Storey Hall on the St. Thomas main campus, honoring two visionary leaders who boldly stepped out to help give rise to this extraordinary period in St. Thomas history.

 Jane and Bill Joplin ‘54

-In November 2014, Jane and Bill Joplin ‘54 emerged to provide another raging wave of momentum for 4500Forever.
-Their staggering support ignited contributions of more than $14 million during 11 weeks to assure the St. Thomas ascent for the next generation of scholars, leaders, and artists to study and dream.
-The Basilian Fathers and the St. Thomas Board of Directors acknowledge the Joplin’s life-changing gifts by naming the expanded St. Thomas footprint as the Jane and Bill Joplin Campus.
+The two daring St. Thomas supporters emerged in November 2014 to champion another raging wave of momentum for 4500Forever.
+Their staggering support ignited contributions of more than $14 million during 11 weeks to make certain the St. Thomas ascent for the next generation of scholars, leaders, and artists to study and dream.
+The Basilian Fathers and the St. Thomas Board of Directors acknowledged the Joplin’s life-changing gifts by naming the expanded St. Thomas footprint as the Jane and Bill Joplin Campus.